AcademySoftwareFoundation/openexr/INSTALL.md

 The libraries in OpenEXR follow the standard cmake setting of ``BUILD_SHARED_LIBS`` to control whether to build static or shared libraries.

-However, there also exists an option ``OPENEXR_BUILD_BOTH_STATIC_SHARED`` to enable building both shared and static libraries as part of one configuration, in addition to other customization options.
-Please see cmake/OpenEXRSetup.cmake for these options.
+Please see cmake/OpenEXRSetup.cmake for other customization options.

 ## Custom Namespaces